Bollegala/bollegala.github.io/pages/pages-root-folder/index.md

       </p>

   <p>
-        I am Danushka Bollegala, a Senior Lecturer (Associate Professor) at the
+        I am Danushka Bollegala, a Professor in Natural Language Processing at the
           <a href="http://www.liv.ac.uk/computer-science/">Department of Computer Science</a>, <a href="http://www.liv.ac.uk/">The University of Liverpool</a>, United Kingdom.
         See my <a href="./cv/">short vita</a>.
           <br/> <br/>

           I lead the <a href="https://www.liverpool.ac.uk/computer-science/research/artificial-intelligence/dmml/">Data Mining and Machine Learning (DMML) Research Group </a> and the <a href="https://sites.google.com/site/nlpliverpool/">Natural Language Processing Group</a>.

-          I am also the undergraduate admissions tutor for the department of computer science.

           I am also a member of the <a href="http://www.liv.ac.uk/risk-and-uncertainty/">Institute for Risk and Uncertainty</a> of the University of Liverpool, and <a href="http://bigdata.nii.ac.jp/wp/english/">Global Research Center for Big Data Mathematics National Institute of Informatics (NII)</a>, and an associate member of the Engineering and Physical Science Research Council's (EPSRC) <a href="https://www.epsrc.ac.uk/funding/assessmentprocess/college/">Peer Review College</a>.